37385 De Luz Rd., Fallbrook CA. 92028

 Pedestrian access is available from sunrise to sunset, daily.
 No public vehicle access or restroom availability on December 25.

-The area has a rich cultural history.
-For centuries, the abounding resources in the river valley sustained Native Americans, named ‘Luisenos’ by the Spanish explorers.
-Now preserved in perpetuity, this stretch of the river valley will define the natural beauty of Fallbrook and San Diego County for generations to come.
+Rich in wildlife, the preserve is also rich in cultural history.
+For centuries, the abounding resources in the river valley sustained Native Americans.
+Now preserved in perpetuity, this stretch of the river valley will define the natural beauty of Fallbrook and the County for generations to come.